Saimese/Saimese-Cybersecurity-Network/Introduction to SIEM.md

 ## Things You Should Know

-SIEM Detection Rules
+**SIEM Detection Rules**
 1. Collect data from sources
 2. Aggregate data
 3. Discover and detect threats
 4. Identify breaches and investigate alerts

-Features of SIEM
+**Features of SIEM**
 - Centralized Log Collection
 - Normalization of Logs
 - Correlation of Logs
 - Real-time Alerting
 - Dashboards and Reporting

-How do SIEM solutions ingest logs?
+**How do SIEM solutions ingest logs?**
 1. Agent/Forwarder
-   -a lightweight tool (an agent/forwarder) gets installed at the endpoint and its made to capture and send all important logs to the SIEM Server
+   - A lightweight tool (an agent/forwarder) gets installed at the endpoint and its made to capture and send all important logs to the SIEM Server
-2.
+2. Syslog
+   - A common protocol that collects data from systems like web servers, databases, and more to send real-time data to a centralized destination
+3. Manual Upload
+   - Some SIEM solutions let users ingest offline data to have fast analysis.
+Once the data is ingested, it is normalized and available for analysis.
+4. Port-Forwarding
+   - SIEM solutions can be configured to listen on a specific port and the endpoints forward the data to the SIEM session on the listening port.

+**How is a detection rule created?**
+There are two example cases in which different rules can be created
+1. If a hacker is trying to cover their tracks after they exploit, they will try to delete their logs.
+However, there is an indicator that shows when someone tries to delete their logs.
+Event ID 104 is logeed everytime a user tries to remove